brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 deepspeed --num_gpus=8 gptlite_deepspeed.py --deepspeed_config gptlite_config_ds.json
 ```

+Few notes about parallel runs:
+- Launching with `python` instead of `deepspeed` will perform a single-node single-GPU run.
-Note that in the config file we specified a batch size of 64, i.e. a batch of 8 for each GPU in our parallel runs.
+- In the config file we specified a batch size of 64, i.e. a batch of 8 for each GPU in our parallel runs.
 We need to allocate at least 1 input per process.
 Thus, next time you define the batch size, take into consideration the number of compute nodes, the number of GPUs, and the number of gradient accumulation steps (when applicable): `train_batch_size` must be equal to `train_micro_batch_size_per_gpu` * `gradient_accumulation` * number of GPUs.
 Otherwise you'll get errors like `AssertionError: Micro batch size per gpu: 0 has to be greater than 0`.

-If we where required to run this in multiple compute nodes, we'd need to specify the DNS of each node and the number of GPUs per node.
+- If we where required to run this in multiple compute nodes, we'd need to specify the DNS of each node and the number of GPUs per node.
 This is done by passing an extra parameter `--hostfile hostfile`, where `hostfile` is an MPI-style descriptor of nodes and gpus per node.
-Other relevant parameter is related to the [Autotuning of hyperparameters and parallelism](https://www.deepspeed.ai/tutorials/autotuning/), that requires the `--autotuning` flag.
-For more flags, running `deepspeed --help` provides a brief summary of all options.
+- Other relevant parameter is related to the [Autotuning of hyperparameters and parallelism](https://www.deepspeed.ai/tutorials/autotuning/), that requires the `--autotuning` flag.

+For other operations, running `deepspeed --help` provides a brief summary of all options.

-### 3D Parallelism
+### Benchmark

-A GPT model allows for three types of parallelism, that can be into what DeepSpeed calls **3D parallelism**:
-1. **Data parallelism**, by dividing the number of datapoints (`train_batch_size`) across a subset of nodes.
+We will run and benchmark several parallelism configurations.
+To quantify our results, we will use the `nvidia-smi` to quantify GPU memory usage and processor utilization.
+We'll also use the deepspeed logger to collect 4 metrics at a set interval: running avg. samples per sec, average memory allocated and max memory allocated at any given instant.
+Finally, because ultimately the goal of DeepSpeed is scaling, we will test the largest model possible on each configuration.

+The following configurations will be benchmarked:
+- the single node single GPU use case, i.e. no parallelism, by launching the run with `python` instead of `deepspeed`.
-2. **Pipeline parallelism**, by delegating different blocks of the GPT to different resources.
-Piepeline parallelism is possible with no modification by defining blocks of the model inside a `nn.Sequential` container, that DeepSpeed can then explore.
+- the Pipeline Parallel execution.
+Pipeline parallelism is possible with no modification by defining blocks of the model inside a `nn.Sequential` container, that DeepSpeed can then explore.
 This is declared in our model as:
   ```
   self.blocks = nn.Sequential( *[Block(n_embd, n_head=4) for _ in range(n_layer)])
   ```
-3. **Tensor/vertical parallelism**, by dividing the parameters on each layer across compute resources, the specialization of the ZeRO operations.

-Finding the best combination of the individual levels of parallelism is a hard problem.
-This is a resources allocation problem across the 3D volume in the space of data, parameters and layers space.
-It aims at finding the best *slicing* across the 3D volume, and allocating different volumetric regions to different resources, in a way that best balances the compute time and/or memory across resources:

-### Benchmark Setup

-We will run and test several parallelism configurations.
-To quantify our results, we will use the `nvidia-smi` to quantify GPU memory usage and processor utilization.
-We'll also use the deepspeed logger to collect 4 metrics at a set interval: running avg. samples per sec, average memory allocated and max memory allocated at any given instant.
-Finally, because ultimately the goal of DeepSpeed is scaling, we will test the largest model possible on each configuration.

-The following configurations will be benchmarked:
-- the single GPU use case, i.e. no parallelism;
-  - launched with `python gptlite_deepspeed.py --deepspeed_config gptlite_config_ds.json` (note: the config is still needed on serial runs, to define for optimizer, datatypes, etc);
-- the pipeline parallel execution;
-- DeepSpeed with ZeRO stage 0 (ie ZeRO is disabled), performing distributed data parallelism;
+- DeepSpeed with ZeRO stage 0 (ie ZeRO is disabled), equivalent to distributed Data Parallelism.
+Enabled by adding to the config `"zero_optimization": { "stage": 0 }`.
-  - launched with `deepspeed --num_gpus=8 gptlite_deepspeed.py --deepspeed_config gptlite_config_ds.json`
 - DeepSpeed with ZeRO stage 1.
 The optimizer states (e.g., for Adam optimizer, 32-bit weights, and the first, and second moment estimates) are partitioned across the processes, so that each process updates only its partition.
-  - launched as before, with the following field in the config file:
-    ```
-        "zero_optimization": {
-            "stage": 1
+The config is now changed to `"zero_optimization": { "stage": 1 }`.
-        }
-    ```
 - DeepSpeed with ZeRO stage 2.
 The reduced 32-bit gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
-  - These ZeRO config now includes two new entries to define the number of elements reduced/allreduced at a time.
-This limits the memory required for the allgather for large model sizes:
+The ZeRO config now includes two new entries to define the number of elements reduced/allreduced at a time, to limit the memory required for the allgather for large model sizes:
     ```
         "zero_optimization": {
             "stage": 2,